chrskly/electric-mustang-wiring/README.md

 Schematic and PCB for wiring that sits in the front of the car (engine bay).

 * Ignition
-* Indicators / hazard
-* Internal lighting
 * Dashboard VCU
 * BMS
 * Horn
-* Headlights / highbeams
 * Drive inhibition (preventing driving off when charging)
+* Radio
+* Vacuum pump
+* Coolant pump
+* Inverter
+* Contactors

+## 12v-lighting

+Schematic and PCB for wiring for all of the lighting.

+* Headlights/highbeams
+* Indicators
+* Brake lights
+* Interior lights

 ## 12v-rear-pcb